Nagakiran1/keystem/README.md

 to find the words/phrases that are the most similar to the document.
 The most similar words could then be identified as the words that best describe the entire document.

-KeyBERT is by no means unique and is created as a quick and easy method for creating keywords and keyphrases.
+KeyStem is by no means unique and is created as a quick and easy method for creating keywords and keyphrases.
 Although there are many great papers and solutions out there that use BERT-embeddings (e.g.,